 All capital grant projects which have received a provisional funding allocation and seek funding approval will progress through a business case development progress, known as Gates 0 – 5.

 Only certain capital grant projects will go through a Gate 4 and 5 review.
-This will include projects with an allocation of over £8m and/or the project is identified as high risk by the ITE and/or SELEP Secretariat.
+This will include projects with an allocation of over £8m and/or projects identified as high risk by the ITE and/or SELEP Secretariat.
 These projects will be identified to the Accountability Board during the early gate submissions.

 Business cases with a capital grant allocation of over £8m which include a programme of works, where no individual element exceeds a value of £5m, may not be required to go through a Gate 4 and 5 review.
 These projects will be agreed with Accountability Board on a project by project basis.